zeusta/Docs/extensions/Guide By Functions/Magento 2/Retailer POS.md

 ![RetailerPOS](./Retailer%20POS%20image/image051.png)

 ### 	How to process at checkout for a customer
-You have been through steps to add products to cart and add customer, let’s move to checkout process.
+You have been through steps to add products to cart and add customer, let’s move to checkout process.<br/>
 - When products are added to cart, select **Checkout** button at the end of the cart page

 ![RetailerPOS](./Retailer%20POS%20image/image052.png)